9 Species of Woodpeckers in Alabama

 These birds like open pine forests, tree rows in agricultural regions, and standing timber in beaver swamps and other wetlands.

 Furthermore, red-headed woodpeckers visit feeders in winter.
-They eat acorns, corn, seeds, pecans, beach nuts, and many kinds of fruits.
+They eat acorns, corn, seeds, pecans, beach nuts, and many fruits.

-These fruits include pears, apples, cherries, blackberries, raspberries, strawberries, grapes, mulberries, and poison ivy fruits.
+These fruits include pears, apples, cherries, blackberries, raspberries, strawberries, grapes, mulberries, and poison ivy.

 These woodpeckers usually store food and cover it with bark or wood.
 It hides seeds and insects in cracks in wood, bark, fenceposts, and under roof shingles.